 In this article, we’ll break down what marketers do.
 We'll show you how you can get into marketing and the different marketing jobs that are out there.
 We'll give you what you need to map out your marketing career and pinpoint your goals.
 Let’s get started.

-According to the dictionary, marketing is "the process or technique of promoting, selling, and distributing a product or service."
+According to Merriam-Webster, marketing is "the process or technique of promoting, selling, and distributing a product or service."
 But the job involves much, much more than that.